 Or take a picture and tag me on Instagram (@the_fiery_vegetarian), I love seeing all your photos.
 Join our community over on Facebook or see what I’m pinning on Pinterest!

 This easy vegetable masala sandwich is an easy quick taste of India - crisp cucumber slices, tomato and onion combine with tangy chaat masala and vegan buttery spread before being toasted to golden perfection in under five minutes.

 - 2 slices of white sandwich bread

-- 1 small persian cucumber or about 1/5th an English Cucumber
+- 1 small Persian or baby cucumber or about 1/5th of a large Cucumber

-- Spread the margarine on the two slices of white sandwich bread
+- Spread the dairy-free margarine on the two slices of white sandwich bread

 - Thinly slice the cucumber and layer it across one piece of bread (the side with margarine on it)

-- Slice the tomato into medium-thick slices and layer across the cucumbers.
+- Slice the tomato into thin slices and layer across the cucumbers.

-- Sprinkle evenly with the chaat masala and top the vegetable layers with the remaining slice of bread (margarine side down) and toast or grill for between 2-3 minutes or until as golden as you prefer.
-The amount of chaat masala you sprinkle on is a matter of personal preference, I find just short of a 1/4 tsp to be enough for me (this makes a strong-tasting sandwich).
+- Sprinkle evenly with the chaat masala and top the vegetable layers with the remaining slice of bread (margarine side down) and toast or grill for between roughly 1 minute each side, or until as golden as you prefer.

 Amount Per Serving Calories 411Total Fat 20gSaturated Fat 9gTrans Fat 2gUnsaturated Fat 10gCholesterol 31mgSodium 413mgCarbohydrates 52gFiber 6gSugar 15gProtein 10g